tmazza316/Task/README.md

 5. Create your 3 persistence methods, `fileURL`, `saveToPersistentStorage`, `loadFromPersistentStorage`
 * _Hint: You may reference old projects or use a code snippet to do this.
 However, make sure to update the necessary code._
 * _Hint 2: You will need to make your model codable._
 6. Go through each CRUD function and build out the logic.
 Create should create a `Task` and append it to the `tasks` array.
 Update should update the passed in task with the new values that were passed in.
 ToggleIsComplete should simply flip the boolean status of a tasks `isComplete` property.
 Delete should first find the index of the given task (_Hint: You will need to implement equatable on your `Task` model for this to work_) and then remove the task at that index from the `tasks` array.
-Make sure to call your save funtion at the end of each CRUD function
+Make sure to call your save function at the end of each CRUD function
 * Step 6 might be tough.
 Use previous projects as a reference.
 If you are stuck for more than 20 minutes, reach out in the queue channel for support.

 ## TaskListTableViewController